reflectoring/reflectoring.github.io/content/blog/2022/2022-05-27-one-stop-guide-mapstruct.md

 }
 ```

-As you can see, MapStruct uses setter method to set the `PersonDTO` instance.
+As we can see, MapStruct uses setter method to set the `PersonDTO` instance.
 Since MapStruct uses the `ACCESSOR_ONLY` collection mapping strategy.
 But if we pass and attribute in `@Mapper` to use the `ADDER_PREFERRED` collection mapping strategy then it would look something like the below:

 ```java
 @Mapper(collectionMappingStrategy = CollectionMappingStrategy.ADDER_PREFERRED,